yakir4123/MapleMobilePrivate/README.md

  community of developers for Private Servers with a lot of tools and knowledge.

+# additional repositories

+Repository for **server**, which support only few operations: https://github.com/nilnil47/MapleMobileServer

+Repository for the game assets which also function as http file server found in: https://gitlab.com/nilnil47/MapleMobileAssets

 An android game project for fun :)